Daniela Smith Partner

 “Recommended as a result of her broad-ranging workload which includes development transactions, investment acquisitions and disposals, and retail leasing work. ”

-Daniela is a commercial property solicitor with wide experience of all aspects of commercial property work for both the public and private sectors.
+Daniela is a commercial property partner with wide experience of all aspects of commercial property work for both the public and private sectors.

 Main areas of practice

 Daniela's work includes the acquisition, funding, development and letting of commercial, industrial and residential property, and property aspects of acquiring and disposing of companies.
 Daniela has been involved in many of the high value and high profile transactions undertaken by the firm.

 - Acting for igloo Regeneration Partnership in the £250m regeneration of 40 acres of derelict land at Roath Basin in Cardiff Bay in achieving in 2007 a comprehensive development agreement with the Welsh Ministers and all statutory and planning agreements required to bring forward the development over the next 15 years; the first phase of this involves the 167,950 sq ft development of the Media Capital for BBC, which has now opened.
 A £43m sale of the investment to British Steel Pension Fund was exchanged in 2011.